oconnor0/BeaconRoad/Book/426-Combat.md

 ## Conditions

-While **concealed**, gain +5 defense.
+While **Concealed**, gain +5 Defense.

-* *A target gains concealment versus attacks when line-of-sight from the attack's origin is partially obscured - for example by fog, a fence, or bushes - but not by something that would stop attacks.*
+* *A target gains concealment versus attacks when line-of-sight from the attack's origin is partially obscured---for example by fog, a fence, or bushes---but not by something that would stop attacks.*

-While **hidden**, cannot be targeted by attacks.
+While **Hidden**, cannot be targeted by attacks.

-* *A target gains hidden versus a creature that cannot see, hear, or otherwise perceive you.
-When a hidden creature makes an attack against a target it is hidden from, gain +1 Tier on the attack Roll and that target may not take reactions to this attack.*
+* *A target gains Hidden versus a creature that cannot see, hear, or otherwise perceive you.
+When a Hidden creature makes an attack against a target it is Hidden from, gain +1 Tier on the attack Roll, and that target cannot React to this attack.*

-While **sheltered**, gain +5 defense and resistance to all damage types.
+While **Sheltered**, gain +5 Defense and Resistance to all damage types.

-* *A target gains sheltered versus attacks when line-of-sight from the attack's origin is partially obscured by something that would stop attacks - for example, a sturdy wall, structure, obstruction, or boulder.*
+* *A target gains Sheltered versus attacks when line-of-sight from the attack's origin is partially obscured by something that would stop attacks---for example, a sturdy wall, structure, obstruction, or boulder.*

-While **winded**, current hit points are less than or equal to half maximum hit points.
+While **Winded**, current hit points are less than or equal to half maximum hit points.

-* *Whether or not a creature is winded is public information.*
+* *Whether or not a creature is Winded is public information.*

 A creature **threatens** a target in melee when the creature is able to act, wielding a melee weapon, and the target is within the range of that weapon.
 A target **is threatened by** creature when the creature is able to act, wielding a melee weapon, and the target is within the range of that weapon.
 A creature is **in melee** if it either threatens an enemy or is threatened by an enemy.

-* *While in melee, a creature's non-melee, non-touch, non-adjacent Attack Rolls suffer -1 Tier.
-While in melee, a creature gains +5 defense against non-melee attacks targeting it.*
+* *While in melee, when you make a non-melee, non-touch, non-adjacent Attack Roll suffer -1 Tier.*
+* *While in melee, you gain +5 Defense against non-melee attacks targeting it.
+Area-of-effect attacks ignore this increase to Defense.*

 ## Wounds

 Attacks may inflict **wounds**, **hit point damage**, or both.
-Each wound has a **severity** which defines its duration and how much it affects you.
+Each wound has a **Severity** which defines its duration and how much it affects you.
 At the end of your turn, you may make a Resistance Roll to reduce by 1 the severity of a single of your wounds.
 If this reduces the severity to 0 or less, that wound no longer afflicts you.

 ### Wounds and their Severity